moon21bd/file-sharing-api/README.md

 - Daily upload/download limits and automatic cleanup are enforced per IP.
 - Logs are stored in `/logs` and output to the console.
-- For Google Cloud Storage, ensure your service account config is correct and the bucket exists.
+- For Google Cloud Storage, ensure your service account config is correct